DrewSSP/delete_phantom_answers/README.md

   * multiprocessing
   * lxml

-You must also make a file in the root directory of your script called 'variables.py' and create a python dictionary of your cookies and headers.
+You must also make a file in the root directory of your script called 'variables.py' and create a python dictionary of your cookies.
 It should look something like this:
 ```python
 cookies = {'_sp_id.7bc7': '06d67edb75b999999.1466999953.100.1555544393.1234573782',
            '_sp_ses.7bc7': '*',